-The Executive Chairman is part of the management team and the three independent directors do not make up a majority of the Board.
+The Executive Chairman is part of the management team and the three (3) independent directors do not make up a majority of the Board.
 Accordingly, the Company does not comply with Provision 2.2 of the Code, which requires independent directors to make up a majority of the Board where the Chairman of the Board is not independent, and Provision 2.3 of the Code, which requires non-executive directors to make up a majority of the Board.
-The Board is of the opinion that based on the Group's current size and operations, it is not necessary to have independent directors make up at least half of the Board at present.
-The Board, with the three independent directors making up at least one-third of the Board, has an independent element that sufficiently enables it to exercise objective judgement and no individual or group of individuals dominate the Board's decision-making process.
+The Board is of the opinion that based on the Group's current size and operations, it is not necessary to have independent directors make up a majority of the Board at present.
+The Board, with the three (3) independent directors making up at least one-third of the Board, has an independent element that sufficiently enables it to exercise objective judgement and no individual or group of individuals can dominate the Board's decision-making process.

 The independence of each director is reviewed by the NC on an annual basis.
-In determining whether a director is independent, the NC has adopted the definition in the Code of what constitutes an independent director.
-Following their rigorous annual review, the NC and the Board are of the view that Mr Prabhakaran S/O Narayanan Nair, Mr Tan Cher Liang and Ms Tan Guan Hiang are independent.
+In determining whether a director is independent, the NC has adopted the definitions in the Code and the Listing Manual of what constitutes an independent director.
+Following their rigorous annual review, the NC and the Board are of the view that Mr Tan Cher Liang, Ms Tan Guan Hiang and Mr Loh Eu Tse Derek are independent.